Accept cashless payments at the club festival in Switzerland – QR code, terminal, or smartphone?

 Headline: Accept cashless payments at the club festival

-Get started now with QR payment, Tap to Pay or card terminal at your next club event.
+Start now with QR-payment, Tap to Pay or card terminals at your next club event.

 Headline: Accept cashless payments at the club festival

-Get started now with QR payment, Tap to Pay or card terminal at your next club event.
+Start now with QR-payment, Tap to Pay or card terminals at your next club event.